From Downsizing to Discovery: How One Family’s Transition Uncovered a WWII Hero’s Lost Legacy

 Charles A. Hooper: WWII Naval Aviator

-Mrs. Hoog's father, Charles A. Hooper, served as a U.S. Navy torpedo squadron pilot during World War II, flying combat missions in the Pacific Theater.
-He was assigned to VT-21 aboard the USS Belleau Wood and participated in the dangerous Cape Engaño strikes in October 1944.
+During WWII, he served as a torpedo bomber pilot flying TBM Avenger aircraft in the Pacific Theater.
+He was assigned to Torpedo Squadron VT-21 aboard the USS Belleau Wood (CVL-24) and participated in some of the most dangerous carrier operations of the war, including the Cape Engaño strikes in October 1944.

-For this action, Charles Hooper was formally recommended for the Navy Cross, the U.S. Navy’s second-highest award for valor.
+For this action, Commander Hooper was intended to be submitted for the Navy Cross, the U.S. Navy’s second-highest award for valor.

 A Lost Award — and a Wrong Left Uncorrected

-Charles Hooper’s remarkable life didn’t end with World War II.
+Commander Hooper’s remarkable life did not end with World War II.

-After the war, he became part of the underwater diving and camera crew for Disney’s 1954 classic 20,000 Leagues Under the Sea.
-His experience as a naval aviator and diver placed him among the pioneers of underwater filmmaking.
+After the war, while still in the Navy, he became part of the underwater diving and camera crew for Disney’s 1954 classic 20,000 Leagues Under the Sea — a pioneering moment in underwater filmmaking.

-He was also connected to Silver Springs, Florida, working alongside famed reptile expert Ross Allen.
-Through photographs and documented accounts, we learned of expeditions to the Amazon rainforest, where Allen and his team sought exotic wildlife — including the legendary pink river dolphin, often referred to at the time as the “pink porpoise.”
+He was also closely associated with Silver Springs, Florida, working alongside famed reptile expert Ross Allen.
+Original photographs and documents trace expeditions to Peru, Colombia, and the Amazon, including documented efforts to capture and transport exotic wildlife such as the pink river dolphin — often referred to at the time as the “pink porpoise.”

-These were not tall tales.
-The documentation exists.
+These were not stories passed down orally.
 The photographs exist.
+The notes exist.
 The history is real.

 Going Beyond Our Job Description